pawrks/amsdash/README.md

 # AMSdash: Next-Generation Asset Management System

-AMSdash is built to redefine asset management in the colocation data center and cloud hosting space.
+AMSdash is built to redefine asset management in cloud hosting and the colocation data center.
 By leveraging cutting-edge technology and adhering to rigorous compliance standards, AMSdash aims to deliver efficiency, innovation, and scalability for today's dynamic business environment.
 With a focus on adaptability and a commitment to excellence, AMSdash is designed to seamlessly integrate with existing systems while providing a robust platform for future growth.

-## Technology Stack
+## Core Stack

-- **Next.js & TypeScript**: Server-side rendering with typed language support for efficient development
+- **Next.js, & TypeScript**: Server-side rendering with typed language support for efficient development
+- **Express**: Node.js back-end to communicate with external APIs
 - **shadcn/ui**: Modern and responsive, React-based, modular UI
 - **SQL Database**: Prisma and MySQL
 - **Docker Compose**: Container orchestration for streamlined deployment and management